Owner of Meghalaya coal mine held, 5 still trapped inside | Law-Order

 - India

-The owner of the illegal coal mine in Meghalaya's in East Jaintia Hills district, in which five miners were feared trapped for four days, was arrested, an official said on Thursday.
+The owner of the illegal coal mine in Meghalaya's in East Jaintia Hills district, in which five miners were trapped for four days, was arrested, a police officer said on Thursday.

-The owner, Shining Langstang, was arrested from Sutnga village near the mine, the police official said.
+The owner, Shining Langstang, was arrested from Sutnga village near the mine.

-The 'sordar' (mine manager) who fled the scene and threatened locals against opening up about the incident, is yet to be traced by the police.
+The rat-hole mine at Umpleng, about 20 km from Khliehriat, the district headquarters of East Jaintia Hills District, was flooded after a dynamite explosion on Sunday.

+Hazardous rat-hole coal mining is not permitted in Meghalaya after the National Green Tribunal (NGT) banned it in 2014.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)